Possagno

 Possagno is a comune in the Province of Treviso, in the Italian region Veneto.
 It is located about 60 km northwest of Venice and about 35 km northwest of Treviso.
-As of 31 August 2021, it had a population of 2,191 and an area of 12.1 km2.
+As of 31 August 2021, it had a population of 2,215 and an area of 12.1 km2.

-Possagno borders the following municipalities: Alano di Piave, Castelcucco, Cavaso del Tomba, Paderno del Grappa.
+Possagno borders the municipalities of Castelcucco, Cavaso del Tomba, Pieve del Grappa, and Setteville.

+History

+Since the end of the 18th century, the history of the municipality has been linked to the famous name of Antonio Canova, of whose works the Canova Temple stands out, a church designed by the sculptor inspired by the Pantheon in Rome, and the Canova Gipsoteca, a collection of casts and plaster casts in the house of the artist.

 Antonio Canova (1757-1822), the great neoclassical sculptor was born in Possagno.
 He chose to erect the Tempio Canoviano in the city, a structure he designed, financed, and partly-built himself.

 The temple has become one of the city's landmarks with the museum of the Gipsoteca Canoviana dedicated to the sculptor and built around his birthplace, which houses various sketches and plaster casts of his famous works as well as many of his paintings.
 The extension of the plaster casts gallery was carried out by the architect Carlo Scarpa.

 In 2022 we will celebrate the 200th anniversary of the death of Antonio Canova, which took place in Venice on 13 October 1822, considered the greatest exponent of Neoclassicism in sculpture and, for this reason, nicknamed “the new Phidias”.
 The organizational machine foresees special exhibitions and restorations, between Possagno, Canova's hometown and Bassano del Grappa, which together represent the most important “Canova center” in the world.

+Economy

+Possagno also played a role during the national reconstruction: the kilns were created in the municipality which, exploiting the clay from the nearby hills, managed to produce bricks for the whole of Italy, exporting 80% of their production.
+The main sources of income are agriculture, in fact cereals, fodder, vines and fruit trees are grown.
+Breeding is also practiced, especially of cattle and poultry.
+Typical products are herb omelette, "soppressa" (sausage), polenta (with "osei" or cod, etc.) and chestnuts.
+The industry includes companies operating in the footwear, building materials, metal and furniture sectors.
+The brick kilns have a long tradition: they were mentioned as early as 1600.